pgurve22/Uplink-Sum-Rate-of-mMIMO-System/README.md

 $$\beta_k = \frac{||\bar{h}_k||^2}{N_r}$$

-Where $N_r$ is total no. of BS antennas.
+Where $N_r$ is total no. of BS antennas and $\bar{h}_k$ is channel corresponding to user $k$.
 So, as the number of BS antennas $N_r$ is large or tends to be $\infty$, the channel is behaving as less and less fluctuating, or, we can say, less and less fading, called Channel Hardenning.

 So for given user $k$-